A guide to choosing the right press-on nail shape

 talaskye-nail-bed-type

-Nail shape refers to the shape of your nail tip—this can be adjusted with filing, press-ons, or by a professional.
+Nail shape refers to the overall silhouette of your natural nail tip.
+Though limited, this can be adjusted slightly with filing, press-ons, or by a professional.
+While this focuses on the tip itself, it can overlap with nail bed type.

 talaskye-nail-bed-type

-Wide nail beds appear broader across the tip, so bold and wide shapes can help balance proportions and look very flattering.
-Tapered shapes like Almond or Stiletto may require you to gently file the natural square edges of your nail so they don’t peek out from underneath.
-But if it doesn’t feel right, don’t force it — comfort and fit always come first.
+Naturally broader across the tip, wide nail shapes can make narrow or sharply tapered press-ons feel tight or even expose the natural sidewalls, and may require you to gently file the natural square edges of your nail so they don’t peek out from underneath.
+But if it doesn’t feel right, don’t force it.
+A comfort and fit always come first.

 talaskye-nail-bed-type